richardxuyixuan/capstone-project/README.md

 1. Try the segmented images  on CNN

 **Things to Try**
-Attention mechanism
+1. Attention mechanism
-Focal loss
+2. Focal loss
-Weight initialization
+3. Weight initialization
-Add industry as a feature for ad
+4. Add industry as a feature for ad
-User similarity score
+5. User similarity score
-Item (ad) similarity score
+6. Item (ad) similarity score
-Data augmentation
+7. Data augmentation

-Different combination of features
+8. Different combination of features

-Ordinal logistic regression
+9. Ordinal logistic regression
-Fix confusion matrix
+10. Fix confusion matrix
-P@K with k=number of ads with score 5
+11. P@K with k=number of ads with score 5
-DEMO and trying the model on new dataset that we create ourselves Five classes classification
+12. DEMO and trying the model on new dataset that we create ourselves
+13. Five classes classification
-Serial coeffiicents
+14. Serial coeffiicents
-Binary → Binary → binary
+15. Binary → Binary → binary
-Leranable thresholds
+16. Leranable thresholds
+17. Add regression score back